-Even more troubling than the prospect of international developments possibly lowering natural gas prices in importing countries, U.S. natural gas exports will raise domestic prices as they lower foreign prices, bringing international prices to a new equilibrium.
-NERA acknowledges that domestic and international natural gas prices will tend to converge toward a global LNG price, just as they have for global oil prices, but the NERA Study assumes that Henry Hub prices will always remain lower than prices in consuming nations.
-Even if one assumes arguendo that the NERA Study is correct on this point, because domestic prices will have to remain somewhat below international prices in order to be competitive (given the add-on costs associated with liquefaction and export), the salient point remains that domestic prices will rise, potentially dramatically, which will have all of the adverse impacts chronicled above.
+prices will always remain lower than prices in consuming nations.61 Even if one assumes arguendo that the NERA Study is correct on this point, because domestic prices will have to remain somewhat below international prices in order to be competitive (given the add-on costs associated with liquefaction and export), the salient point remains that domestic prices will rise, potentially dramatically, which will have all of the adverse impacts chronicled above.

-The U.S. has an opportunity not even imagined four or five years ago to significantly expand its manufacturing sector, to transition away from our reliance on coal-fired electricity generation without attendant price shocks, and to make real progress towards energy independence.
+The U.S. has an opportunity not even imagined 4 or 5 years ago to significantly expand its manufacturing sector, to transition away from our reliance on coal-fired electricity generation without attendant price shocks, and to make real progress towards energy independence.
 All of this, however, depends on relatively low and stable natural gas prices (which sharply contrasts with the history of natural gas price volatility in the U.S.).
 DOE/FE should not turn a blind eye and allow the same businesses that gambled and lost on projections of the need for future natural gas imports to now potentially squander our Nation's future on what may well turn out to be another failed venture as natural gas production and export capacity develop throughout the world.